 Want a truly unique kid-friendly pizza experience?
-Gather up your dough and favourite gourmet spread and head to Jeeralang North Hall’s Community Pizza oven — in essence, a wood fired pizza oven in the middle of nowhere, surrounded by the ambiance of the natural surrounds.
-Ah the pizza-infusedserenity.
+Gather up your dough and favourite gourmet spread and head to Jeeralang North Hall’s Community Pizza oven — in essence, a wood-fired pizza oven in the middle of nowhere, surrounded by the ambience of the natural surrounds.
+Ah, the pizza-infused serenity.
 You’ll need to bring your own wood and pizza crafting skills too, but the result of your efforts will undoubtedly be one of those rare times that sharing food on Instagram will totally fly with all your friends.

 Jeeralang North Hall Community Pizza Oven

 Heading up Jeeralang North Road; follow the signs to the Jeeralang North Hall.
-When it becomes a dirt track, you’re only about a kilometer away.
+When it becomes a dirt track, you’re only about a kilometre away.

 Don’t forget to take:

-Wood, gloves, dough, ingredients, stuff to wash up with, matches/lighters, suncream, mozzy repellent, water, rags/ paper towels, good vibes & cheer.
-Pizza tossing, optional…
+Wood, gloves, dough, ingredients, stuff to wash up with, matches/lighters, suncream, mozzie repellent, water, rags/ paper towels, good vibes & cheer.
+Pizza tossing, optional...

 Our local artisan-style-pizza faves